 If your CRM has collected years of invoices, you have an untapped competitive advantage: the ability to predict trends.
 Invoicing eliminates the quarterly guess-and-check game of determining each season’s hottest sellers.
 The information is at your fingertips.

-Using that insider knowledge and the empty real estate at the bottom of your invoice to your advantage, you can cross-sell your customers on other services.
+Using that insider knowledge and the empty real estate at the bottom of your invoice, you can cross-sell your customers on other services.

 Or maybe you’d rather use that space to share major business changes on the horizon.
 No matter what you wish to share, you can transform your invoices into marketing opportunities.